 For domestic as well as international projects, the packing and logistics charges are quite substantial.
 Especially, for large fabricated equipment, as shown in the tweet below, if the cost for support structure, loading of the equipment for transportation has not been considered, it can have an adverse impact on the overall cost of the project.
 Tender documents clearly specify the kind of packing required.
 The costing team should seek clarifications if any ambiguity persists..

 While shortlisting a logistics provider, it is essential to survey the transportation route.
 Route survey becomes critical project sites in remote location.
 Failing to conduct a route survey leads to stuck consignments in remote areas.
 This further results in schedule delays and cost overrun.
 Bailing out the situation calls for deployment of additional resources.
 Moreover in the absence of route survey the schedule needs adequate contingency for unforeseen events like floods.
 Thus unnecessarily increasing the project timeline.

 Attributes Of A Good Costing Model

 No one likes surprises, especially if it is a project.
-Every effort needs to be made to eliminate all reasons that can have negative impact of project performance, however , some imperfections will always remain.
-The window to work out a project cost is very narrow, the costing team / project team does not have the liberty to work on all aspects and develop a full proof project cost.
-Spending too much time on costing has its own risks of missing the proposal submission deadline or submitting exorbitant high cost and thus loosing the order.
-Hence , the project team should develop a costing model such that
+The costing team makes all effort to eliminate causes that can negatively impact project performance.
+However, some imperfections will always remain.
+The costing team does not have liberty to work on all aspects to develop a full proof project cost.
+Spending too much time on costing has its own risks of missing proposal submission deadline or submitting exorbitant high cost.
+Thus losing the order.
+Hence , the project team should develop a costing model such that:

 What a Good Project Costing Model Should Have?